trevino200/Mastering-Kubernetes/Kubectl.md

-# Configuring kubectl for Remote Access
+# Configuring kubectl for Remote Administration
+Kubectl is used to manage your Kubernetes cluster and learning all the options for the kubectl will be key to administer the cluster.

-In this lab you will generate a kubeconfig file for the `kubectl` command line utility based on the `admin` user credentials.
+Kubectl will have to be trusted and authenticated with the API-server and we will generate a kubeconfig file for the `kubectl` command line utility based on the `admin` user credentials.

-> Run the commands in this lab from the same directory used to generate the admin client certificates.
+> Run the commands in this lab from the same directory used to generate the admin client certificates as it uses the certicates we generated in the previous sections

 ## The Admin Kubernetes Configuration File